Long road ahead as Fiat Chrysler, Peugeot agree US$50 billion merger

 The merger brings together the Peugeot family, which built its first vehicle around 130 years ago and still holds a stake in PSA, and Fiat's Agnelli clan, whose scion John Elkann will chair the combined group

-There will be an 11-strong board, with five members nominated by PSA and five by FCA, including labour representatives from both.
+There will be an 11-strong board, with five members nominated by PSA and five by FCA, including labor representatives from both.

 Tavares, whose initial five-year term as CEO will begin once the deal has closed and gained all approvals, will have the additional seat on the board.